 Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students.

-Prepare a [Safety Plan or Individual Management Plan] restricting contact between victim and perpetrator students.
+Prepare a Safety Plan and/ or Individual Behaviour plan

-Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including [insert specific examples, i.e. connect affected students with an older Student Mentor, resilience programs, etc].
+Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including Positive Education growth mindset, grit and resilience

 Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary.

-Implement year group targeted strategies to reinforce positive behaviours, for example [insert details].
+Implement year group targeted strategies to reinforce positive behaviours,

-[Insert role] is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+The appropriate Year Level leader is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.

-Example School understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
+Forest Hill College understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.

 Further information and resources

-This policy should be read in conjunction with the following school policies: [insert details of your related school policies.
-A sample list is provided as follows]
+This policy should be read in conjunction with the following school policies:]

 Statement of Values and School Philosophy